 Getting my kids input on their schedules, summer or not, is key.
 It makes sense that the older my kids get the more they need to have a say in how they spend their time.

-Our flexibility and creativity will be put to the test this summer.
-Usually our bucket list is full of visiting lots of local sights and provide the best moments for connection.
+Our flexibility and creativity might again be put to the test this summer.
+Usually our bucket list is full of visiting lots of local sights and provides great moments for connection.

 This year our summer bucket list is full of ideas like: